ChrickeR/chricker.github.io/_pages/about.md

 excerpt: 'TROI Architecture: Blending Total Return of Investment with a Personal Touch'
 ---

 At the heart of TROI Architecture lies a commitment to delivering value that extends beyond the traditional metrics of financial gain.
 Total Return of Investment encompasses not only the monetary returns from a project but also factors in the broader benefits it brings to the community, environment, and the people involved.
-TROI Architecture seeks to create spaces that not only stand as a testament to architectural prowess but also contribute positively to the well-being of those who inhabit them.

 We understand that engineering success goes hand-in-hand with strategic business goals.
 Our solutions are designed to maximize efficiency, streamline processes, and deliver tangible value, ensuring that every project contributes to the holistic success of our clients.

-Established in 2021 by Christoffer Råsten, TROI Architecture is an embodiment of his visionary approach to consultancy.
-With a dedication to precision and a focus on delivering transformative solutions.
+Established in 2021 by Christoffer Råsten.